samay15jan/samay15jan/README.md

 I'm a Front End Developer... kind of!

-👨‍💻 Professional procrastinator on a mission to unlock the code wizard within.
-My Ctrl+C, Ctrl+V skills are top-notch, and my code has an uncanny ability to attract bugs.
-Welcome to my GitHub playground, where I document the thrilling adventures of my coding journey.
-Don't worry; I haven't lost my mind.
-It's securely backed up on GitHub, just in case... 😉

-✨ Creating bugs since 2022
+* ✨ Creating bugs since 2022
-📚 Currently diving deep into React
+* 📚 Currently diving deep into React
-🎯 Goal: Master frontend development by the end of 2023
+* 🎯 Goal: Master frontend development by the end of 2023

 ###